barram19/BarrySnipes/README.md

-# scoopy
+# BarrySnipes

-Scoopy is an AI agent that serves as an interface for an ice cream parlor: interacting with customers, handling their requests, and manages a number of actions such as placing orders, submitting feedback, and more through an API..
+Barry Snipes is an AI Sports Handicapper that delivers winning picks to his users.
+Barry utilizes historical sports data, recent trends, injury implications and any sharp edges he has in his aresenal to deliver these picks.